-MSN 8900 - Nurse Leadership Portfolio (3) The Nurse Leadership Portfolio is a reflection of the student's individual accomplishments and experiences related to leadership growth and development during the graduate nursing program.
+MSN 8900 - Nurse Leadership Portfolio (Taken Last) (3) The Nurse Leadership Portfolio is a reflection of the student's individual accomplishments and experiences related to leadership growth and development during the graduate nursing program.
 The portfolio is developed throughout the program, initiating in MSN 6500 Leadership Roles in Advanced Nursing Practice.
 This 3-part composition includes a reflective narrative on the connections between the AACN Essentials of Graduate Nursing Education (2011) and the MSN graduate program competencies; revisiting, analyzing, and reflecting upon one's leadership SWOT analysis completed upon entry to the MSN program; establishing a thoughtful leadership development plan for future aspirations; and crafting a presentation that reflects on the journey of self-discovery.
 Chair approval is required before enrolling in this course.
 Your portfolio is taken after all coursework is complete.
 Prerequisite: MSN Leadership Core and selected track courses.
-MSP - Sports Management MSP 7500 - Business Strategy in Sports Management (3) The sports industry is one of the largest industries in the world, generating billions of dollars annually.
-To be successful in the sport industry, it is important to have an understanding of various management practices as applied to the sport industry.
-The course will focus on the strategic challenges sports firms must address to compete in the global economy.
-In addition to discussing management practices and techniques, this course will examine various aspects of the sports industry, such as professional sports, collegiate sports, recreational and Olympic sport, scholarships given for athletics, and the global sport industry segments.
-MSP 7501 - Sports Ethics and Leadership (3) The course will explore the major ethical issues in sport management.
+MSP - Sport Management MSP 7500 - Business Strategy in Sport Management (3) The course will focus on the strategic challenges sport firms must address to compete in the global economy.
+In addition to discussing management practices and techniques, this course will examine various aspects of the sport industry, such as professional sport, collegiate sport, recreational and Olympic sport, scholarships given for athletics, and the global sport industry segments.
+Each student will gain a better understanding of business strategies and business tools used in professional, Olympic, college sport and international sport.
+Students will understand how to utilize business strategies in the sport industry.
+Students will demonstrate the ability to develop and implement business strategies in sport organizations.
+Through this course, students will demonstrate the ability to develop business strategies within a sport organization setting.
+MSP 7501 - Sport Ethics and Leadership (3) The course will explore the major ethical issues in sport management.
 The class will provide students with an overview of the development of ethical standards applied to sport, including the concepts of fair play, sportsmanship and character development.
 The class will also examine contemporary issues in sport and the associated leadership success and failures.
-MSP 7502 - Sports Economics and Finance (3) This course will examine financial and economic measurements used in the sports industry.
+MSP 7502 - Sport Economics and Finance (3) This course will examine financial and economic measurements used in the sport industry.
 Topics will include government or public financing, sponsorships, naming rights and television rights.
 Evaluation of finance options in the profit and non-profit sector.
-Research and discussion on the problems and issues of the economics and labor impact of sports on the economy will be highlighted.
-MSP 7503 - Sports Management Graduate Internship (3) The graduate internship utilizes a field of placement with an emphasis on acquisition and application of practical skills in a project based environment.
-One hundred and eighty hours are required in either a 7-week or in a 15-week period.
-The student will be supervised by a University internship coordinator and an agency designated supervisor.
-MSP 7504 - Sports Law Governance and Compliance (3) This course concentrates on the areas of sports law, sports governance and sports compliance issues required of sports administrators.
-The legal aspects covered in the course include tort law, anti-trust legislation, Title IX and disability laws, and risk management and the impact on sports.
-Governance and compliance deals with the administrative function necessary to assist in sports management and includes: constitutional items, incorporation, roles of the various staff and committee positions in addition to developing policies.
-MSP 7506 - Sports Service and Event Marketing (3) Because of the unique atmosphere of sports, the marketing of sports varies greatly from traditional marketing.
-This course examines the application of marketing as it applies to sports service marketing, public relations, and recreation.
-The use of case study experiences and traditional course work will be utilized in this course.
-A segment of the course includes the organization of fundraising.
+Research and discussion on the problems and issues of the economics and labor impact of sport on the economy will be highlighted.
+MSP 7503 - Graduate Internship Sport Management (3) The internship is designed as "real-life" work experience in a setting which allows students to consolidate knowledge, apply skills and techniques, and organize a philosophical framework vital for success in their chosen field.
+Prerequisite: MSP 7500.